 8.3.3 With rare exceptions, treaty provisions governing the deductibility of direct gifts to foreign nonprofits require that the taxing authorities of the donor's nation determine whether a charity organized in the other nation qualifies for public charity status under the laws of the donor's nation.
-The 1995 Protocol to the U.S.-Canada treaty114 recognizes that Canadian law governing tax-exempt status is materially equivalent to U.S. law governing charities.
-Under the Protocol, the public charity status of a Canadian organization is recognized by the United States, without a separate determination by the IRS or oversight responsibility by a donor U.S. organization, and vice versa.115 As a result, U.S. private foundations may make grants to Canadian "registered charities" free of the cumbersome expenditure responsibility that U.S. law usually imposes for such grants and without the duty to obtain affidavits or legal opinions regarding the donee's public charity status.
+The 1995 Protocol to the U.S.-Canada treaty recognizes that Canadian law governing tax-exempt status is materially equivalent to U.S. law governing charities.
+Under the Protocol, a Canadian charitable organization is recognized by the United States and deemed to be the equivalent of a U.S. private foundation, and gifts to the Canadian private foundation equivalent require expenditure responsibility.
+In order to determine whether the Canadian charity would qualify as a U.S. public charity had it been formed here, it must apply to the IRS for a determination of its public charity equivalent status, or a U.S. nonprofit making a grant to it must exercise expenditure responsibility, and vice versa.